ZakaryGates/111111/Lists.md

 ![](list-create-list-with-colours.png)

-The following block gets the color <font color='blue'>blue</font> because it is the second element in the list (counting from the beginning on the left):
+The following block gets the colour <font color='blue'>blue</font> because it is the second element in the list (counting from the beginning on the left):

 ![](list-in-list-get1.png)